achunt2143/W-Launcher/README.md

 be a change in the structure of this work.
 I will be splitting off Just Type development from the launcher to make development easier and more focused.
 Lots of good changes are on the way!
 The launcher will be more simplified, and Just Type will be getting lots more features.
 Link to the Just Type page will be posted once I create the repo.
+Also, webOS Launcher is getting a name change to W Launcher to separate itself from webOS.

 10/4/2022 Fixed the issue with JT not launching keyboard on start.
 Also added a contacts permission request if it is not already granted.
 More updates to come!